 But, I don’t know what to say…

 Think about what you are going to say before your pick up the phone.
-The more you talk to your children, the more things will flow and you will discover how special they are.
+The more you talk to your children about child support, the more things will flow and you will discover how special they are.

 - What have they been doing since the last time you talked?
 Show that you are interested in what they do when they are not with you.
 Keeping notes in a diary or calendar can help.

 - Talk to them about the ordinary things that happened to you when you were a kid or things you liked.
-This will help your kids to share their experience with you.
+This will help your kids to share their experiences with you.

 - You don’t need to have instant solutions to their problems.
 Just listen to what they say and show interest.

 - Help children talk about the bad as well as good things.
 Ask them about how they are feeling as well as what they are doing.

 - Tell them you love them before you hang up.

 This is your chance to get to know your kids better.
 Don’t blow it by asking questions about their other parent or showing animosity.

 I get so up-tight before I see them!